Syma X12 Nano

 The quadcopter can be thrown w/out power in whatever direction or position (right side or upside down) and will “self-right.”
 This is fun to do and having the super bright white front LED aids significantly in regaining orientation during this maneuver.

-This quadcopter seems to be quite durable, comparable to other quadcopters.
+This quadcopter seems to be quite durable, not unlike our best quadcopters list.
 Though, you have to take care with this one too!

 Syma X12 Nano Highlights: